canonical/ubuntu-pro-client/docs/explanations/apt_messages.md

 ## LTS series with esm-apps service disabled

-When you are running `apt upgraded` on a LTS release, like Focal, we advertise the `esm-apps` service if packages could be upgraded by enabling the service:
+When you are running `apt upgrade` on a LTS release, like Focal, we advertise the `esm-apps` service if packages could be upgraded by enabling the service:

 ```